vildanasuta/FitTrack/README.md

 This command will start the Angular development server for the UI.

+(You may need to install packages before starting the UI with "npm install")

 ## Usage

 Once the containers are up and the UI server is running, you can access FitTrack by navigating to `http://localhost:4200` in your web browser.